Zoie

 "Thank you. . ."
 Zoie said breathlessly as she slowly walked off.

 She barely remembered getting into her Jeep.
-Her palms were sticky on the steering wheel as she drove aimlessly until she somehow ended up at a small, empty waterfront park.
-She pulled into a far corner of the lot, shut off the car, and opened the food bag.
+Her palms felt sticky against the steering wheel as she drove, not really paying attention to where she was going, until she ended up at a small, empty waterfront park.

 Stuff it down.
 Don’t think.
 Just eat.
 Just breathe.

-How long?
-How long has he been lying?
 How long have they BOTH been lying to me?

 Everything hit her all at once.